BP posts slump in Russian income but raises dividend

 Full year capital expenditure, used mostly for new oil and gas exploration and development, will be trimmed to around $23 billion from previous guidance of $24 billion to $25 billion.

-BP and other majors have managed to sustain healthy dividends over the past quarters mainly on the back of around $40 billion of asset sales since 2010 and lower spending, thus generating strong cash flow despite lower oil prices.
+BP and other majors have managed to sustain healthy dividends over the past quarters mainly on the back of asset sales and lower spending, thus generating strong cash flow despite lower oil prices.

 The increase in the dividend was largely due to BP being on track to achieving its goal of generating $30 billion of net cash flow in 2014, reaching $25.5 billion by the end of the third quarter.